ANTHROPOLOGY

 M,T,W,R 8:00am – 12:10pm

-In this introductory course, students will explore Fiber Art including embroidery, applique, piecework, and soft sculpture.
-Students will use hand sewing and machine sewing as their primary tool of construction- no previous sewing experience required.
-Students will learn how to work from patterns as well as design their own patterns for construction.
-As a class, we will look at artists and designers that work within the discipline of Fiber Art.
+In this introductory 3D course, students will explore Fiber Art and Soft Sculpture.
+In this course, students will transform nonrigid materials such as cloth, fibers, foam, plastics, paper, and other found materials into three-dimensional forms.
+Students will use sewing as their primary tool of construction.
+They will learn techniques in hand sewing, embroidery, and machine sewing- no previous sewing experience required.
+As a class, we will look at artists and designers that work within the mediums of fiber art and soft sculpture.

 Nemeth